 As a transitioning service member, you know what it means to be dedicated to a cause and have the drive to achieve results.
 The motivation and wealth of training, experience and background you’ve gained in service should be put to use, right away.

 Your deep understanding of Veterans is unmatched by civilian professionals.
 Such shared experience—with both your fellow Veteran colleagues and our patient population—will allow you to excel both personally and professionally at VA.

 VA is developing a dedicated pipeline specifically for separating health care professionals, so your health care skills can now be applied directly to a position as a civilian.
 From military physicians and nurses to mental health providers, medics, hospital corpsmen, health service technicians and para rescue specialists, you will find a wide array of VA health professions opportunities across the country that can put your professional training and skills to work helping your fellow Veterans.

 VA Intermediate Care Technician (ICT) Program

-The ICT Program is a part of the VA‘s Transitioning Military Personnel initiative.
+The ICT program is a part of VA’s Transitioning Military Personnel initiative.